 Traditionally, Creative Media has run its IT operations on-premises; but, John believes the time is right to explore cloud migration.
 He has found a cloud partner willing to help, as well as a service provider should any data migration services be needed.
 This shift would be a massive undertaking with major ramifications for the entire company.

-Follow John as he embarks on a five-step process with his partners to figure out how the show can go on.
+Follow John as he and his partners work through the 5 cloud migration steps to figure out how the show can go on.

 Step 1: Assess your existing environment and build a business case for migration